jeozey/OpenFire-pubsub-plugin/README.md

 Add subscribers from both JIDs and groups.

 # Build
-1.Modify build.properties for youself
+1.Modify build.properties for youself\n
-2.Run build.xml as openfire-plugin[default]
+2.Run build.xml as openfire-plugin[default]\n
-3.Copy the pubsub.jar to your openfire plugin folder 4.Restart Your Openfire Server
+3.Copy the pubsub.jar to your openfire plugin folder\n
+4.Restart Your Openfire Server